Voivodic/ExSHalos/_sources/tutorials/halo_bias.rst

 - ``k_min``: The left of the k bins used in the measurement;
 - ``k_max``: The right of the k bins used in the measurement;
-- ``Ǹk``: The number of k bins used in the measurement;
+- ``Nk``: The number of k bins used in the measurement;
-- ``ǹtypes``: The number of types of tracers.
+- ``ntypes``: The number of types of tracers.
 This quantity does not need to be given in case of only one tracer without interlacing or multiples tracers with interlacing.

 .. code-block:: python